toombs-caeman/dotfiles/README.md

 * infect

-used to inject options, autoupdate the repo, create prefixed subshells, etc.
+used to inject options, autoupdate the repo on login, create prefixed subshells, etc.

 # TODO